dlgmltjr0925/dooboo-ui-native/src/components/shared/Select/README.md

 - injecting some value to prop `theme`, the other prop `rootViewStyle` doesn't work.
   - `theme` & `rootTextStyle` props work
 - if you want to `rootViewStyle` work, make `theme` prop empty

+#### title
+- This is a data for a title or label which appear on the top of select box.

 #### onFocus
 ...onFocus